 The first act on induced abortion took effect on 1 July 1950.
 Statistics on induced abortions have been published since 1951.
 The current Act on Induced Abortion is from 1970.
-The most significant revision to the Act has been the Act amending the Act on Induced Abortion (572/1985) which introduced a Section 5a to the Act, allowing induced abortion on the grounds of potential or confirmed foetal defect before the 24th week of gestation $(\leq 24+0)^2$.
+In 1985, the Act amending the Act on Induced Abortion (572/1985) introduced a Section 5a to the Act, allowing induced abortion on the grounds of potential or confirmed foetal defect before the 24th week of gestation (\leq 24+0) 2 .